MSClark/my-sick-fits/reactBasicsNotes.md

 Dont render prop if it isnt passed in or doesnt exist `<h3 style={{display: props.question ? "block" : "none"}}>Question: {props.question}</h3>` another way of doing so - `<h3 style={{display: !props.question && "none"}}>Question: {props.question}</h3>`

 ## Mapping Components
+Reminder - Array.prototype.map() returns a new array so you want to save it to a new var in most cases
 ### ES6 Reminder - arrow function examples

 Empty function for our mapping